noasck/Markdown-Notes/SQL and Databases/readme.md

 - **Crunchy data interactive scenarios** - [Read more...](https://learn.crunchydata.com/)

 Strongly recommend you to walk through the interactive guide above.
-It includes such topics as *Postgres Basics, PostGIS Basics, Postgres administration tools*.